Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 Student Loan Exit Interviews

-All students who are planning to graduate in December 2014 and have borrowed Perkins, Nursing, Law School, Sharp, Bank of America, Graduate PLUS, or Stafford loans while attending Boston College must complete an Exit Interview prior to leaving the University.
+All students who are planning to graduate in May 2015 and have borrowed Perkins, Nursing, Law School, Sharp, Bank of America, Graduate PLUS, or Stafford loans while attending Boston College must complete an Exit Interview prior to leaving the University.
+Exit Interviews will be held on the following dates:

 Exit interviews will be loaded to the ECSI web site, and all borrowers will be notified via e-mail when the site will be available for Exit completion.